 Amy Eddings

-Host/Producer 鈥淢orning Edition鈥Expertise: Hosting live radio, writing and producing newscasts, Downtown Cleveland, reporting on abortion, fibersheds, New York City subway system, coffee
+Host/Producer 鈥淢orning Edition鈥Expertise: Hosting live radio, broadcast writing, editing, audio production, abortion, navigating New York City鈥檚 subway system, coffee shops, cat wrangling

 Education: The Ohio State University - Bachelor of Arts